 Some people believe that automobile insurance is just a commodity – it isn’t.

-- Bodily Injury Liability: Provides coverage to an accident victim and is required by the State of Maryland.
-The minimum vehicle insurance limits required by Maryland are $30,000 per person / $60,000 per accident.
+- Bodily Injury Liability: Provides insurance coverage to an accident victim and is required by the State of Maryland.
+The minimum automobile insurance limits required by Maryland are $30,000 per person / $60,000 per accident.

 - Collision: Covers damage done to your vehicle when it collides with another vehicle or object.

 - Comprehensive: Covers damage to your vehicle resulting from something other than a collision and any contact with an animal.
 Examples for this would be hitting a deer, broken windshields, theft, vandalism or flood.

 - Other Miscellaneous Coverage: This varies depending on the insurance provider.
 This can include rental reimbursement, towing, roadside assistance loan/lease gap coverage, etc.